Rapper Theophilus London, a Kanye West collaborator, reported missing

 The family of rapper Theophilus London filed a missing persons report with Los Angeles police this week and are asking for the public's help, saying he hasn't been seen in months.

-London's relatives have been trying to determine his whereabouts over the last few weeks and filed a police report earlier this week, the statement said.
+In a news release Wednesday night, the LAPD provided a different timeline for his disappearance, stating that London was last seen in the Skid Row area of downtown L.A. at around noon on Oct.
+15, adding that "family members lost complete contact with him in October."

-Officer Annie Moran, an LAPD spokesperson, confirmed Wednesday that a report for London had been taken.
-London was not yet listed on the LAPD's online missing persons database by Wednesday afternoon.
+The LAPD confirmed to CBS News that a missing persons report for London was filed Tuesday, but no further details were provided.
+London was not yet listed on the LAPD's online missing persons database as of Wednesday evening.

 "Theo, your Dad loves you, son," his father, Lary Moses London, said in the statement.
 "We miss you.
 And all your friends and relatives are searching for you.
 Wherever you are send us some signal.
 No matter what we will come get you son."